trevhub/rocketpool/cheapUPS.md

 ## **AC Power Recovery BIOS settings** ##

-After the power is restored in order for your NUC or equilivant to *automatically power on* without you having to physically press the power button you must change the following setting in the BIOS.
+After the power is restored in order for your NUC or equilivant to *automatically power on* without having to physically press the power button you must change the following setting in the BIOS.
+These steps will be different depending on your machine.

 The example below is for an Intel NUC:
 ```